Axway/amplify-central/content/en/docs/integrate_with_central/integrate-with-watchtopics.md

 ### Read events form a watch topic

-Events in the WatchTopic are sequential and will available for seven days.
+Events in the WatchTopic are sequential and will be available for seven days.

 To request for all events in the watch topic query the API as below.
 It will return all events from oldest to newest.